danb012/youtube-audio-summarizer/README.md

    cd youtube-audio-summarizer

-(Optional) Create and activate a virtual environment: python -m venv venv source venv/bin/activate      # Mac/Linux venv\Scripts\activate         # Windows
+(Optional) Create and activate a virtual environment:
+1. python -m venv venv
+2. source venv/bin/activate      # Mac/Linux
+3. venv\Scripts\activate         # Windows

 Install Python dependencies:
-pip install -r requirements.txt
+1. pip install -r requirements.txt
-Make sure ffmpeg is installed and accessible from your command line: ffmpeg -version
+2. Make sure ffmpeg is installed and accessible from your command line:
+3. ffmpeg -version
-Run the Streamlit app:
+4. Run the Streamlit app:
-streamlit run app.py
+5. streamlit run app.py

 Usage:
-Paste a valid YouTube video URL in the input box.
+- Paste a valid YouTube video URL in the input box.
-Select the Whisper model size (smaller is faster, larger is more accurate).
+- Select the Whisper model size (smaller is faster, larger is more accurate).
-Click Summarize to download, transcribe, and summarize the video audio.
+- Click Summarize to download, transcribe, and summarize the video audio.
-View the transcript and summary on the page.
+- View the transcript and summary on the page.
-Download the transcript and summary as TXT files if needed.
+- Download the transcript and summary as TXT files if needed.
-Provide feedback via the sidebar form.
+- Provide feedback via the sidebar form.

-Limitations
+Limitations:
-Videos longer than 1 hour fail due to processing time and resource limits.
+1. Videos longer than 1 hour fail due to processing time and resource limits.
-Requires stable internet to download videos and access models.
+2. Requires stable internet to download videos and access models.
-Not guaranteed to work on all operating systems or cloud platforms without proper setup.
+3. Not guaranteed to work on all operating systems or cloud platforms without proper setup.

 Feedback
-Your feedback is appreciated!
+- Your feedback is appreciated!
 Use the form in the sidebar to send comments or suggestions.

 Acknowledgments
-OpenAI Whisper for transcription
+- OpenAI Whisper for transcription
-Hugging Face Transformers for summarization yt-dlp for YouTube audio extraction
+- Hugging Face Transformers for summarization
+- yt-dlp for YouTube audio extraction
-Streamlit for the app framework
+- Streamlit for the app framework